 The CNDDB Rarefind 5 and the CNPS Electronic Inventory of Rare and Endangered Vascular Plants of California were queried for reported locations of special-status plant and wildlife species as well as special-status natural plant communities in the Hesperia USGS 7.5-minute quadrangle.
+According to the CNDDB, seven (7) special-status plant species and fourteen (14) special-status wildlife species occur within the Hesperia quadrangle.
+Only one quadrangle was queried due to the proximity of the site to quadrangle boundaries, regional topography, and conditions in the vicinity of the site.
 The habitat assessment evaluated the conditions of the habitat(s) within the boundaries of the project site to determine if the existing plant communities, at the time of the survey, have the potential to provide suitable habitat(s) for special-status plant and wildlife species.